mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview-cited.rst

 **Enforcing boundaries:**

-Conventions aren't enough—boundaries erode without tooling.
+Conventions aren't enough.
+Boundaries erode without tooling.
 For enforcement strategies including import-linter contracts, architectural tests, and the no-FK database pattern, see :doc:`/4-guides/module-boundary-enforcement`.

 What Belongs in a Module
 ^^^^^^^^^^^^^^^^^^^^^^^^